archhaskell/cblrepo/README.md

 ## Generating PKGBUILDs for packages

-Use the *pkgbuild* command to generate the source ArchLinux package.
+Use the *pkgbuild* command to generate the source Arch Linux package.

     $ cblrepo pkgbuild yesod